tensara/.github/profile/README.md

 - [ ] Implement authentication for our CLI
 - [ ] Add in-browser sample testing/compilation
 - [ ] Support FP8/FP16
+- [ ] Improve CI/CD (e2e testing)
+- [ ] Add sanity tests for adding problems

+Check out our [roadmap](https://github.com/orgs/tensara/projects/1) for more specifics.
+We value open-source highly and believe in full transparency when it comes to benchmarking solutions.

-Check out our [roadmap](https://github.com/orgs/tensara/projects/1) for more specifics -- issues, feature requests, and pull requests are all welcome!
+Issues, feature requests, and pull requests are all welcome.
+Feel free to [reach out](mailto:hello@tensara.org)!